 LLRN 203 Roots: History

-- A People's History of the World.
-I am the lead author on Oxford University Press' next world history textbook.
-I will also be lead editor on a companion book of primary sources, Voices of a People's History of the World.
+- A People's History of the World, 1400-present.
+I have been commissioned to write Oxford University Press' next world history textbook and edit a companion book of primary sources, Voices of a People's History of the World.
 These books are due in September 2020 and slated to appear in March 2022.

 Publications and Scholarly Activities